sisl/ExpFamilyPCA.jl/docs/src/math.md

 & & \mathrm{rank}\left(\Theta\right) \leq \ell
 \end{aligned}$$

 where $\| \cdot \|_F$ is the Frobenius norm.
-Observe that the objective is equivalent to maximizing the log likelihood of a Gaussian model.
+Observe that the objective is equivalent to maximizing the log-likelihood of a Gaussian model.
 Consequently, PCA can be viewed as a denoising procedure that recovers the true low-dimensional signal $\Theta$ from a normally noised high-dimensional measurement $X$.

  ### Gaussian Denoising